November 3, 2014

 The US has issued a product recall and Canada an advisory regarding the Amby Baby Motion Bed after the deaths of two infants in the US.The U.S. Consumer Product Safety Commission (CPSC) issued a recall on Tuesday of almost 24,000 Amby Baby Motion Beds, made by Amby Baby U.S.A. of Minneapolis.

-The recall was prompted after the suffocation death of a four-month-old Georgia girl in June and a five-month-old Oregon boy in August.
+Our international litigation lawyers report that the recall was prompted after the suffocation death of a four-month-old Georgia girl in June and a five-month-old Oregon boy in August.
 The commission also said there were three other non-lethal incidents related to the hammock.

 The commission stated that the “side-to-side shifting or tilting of the hammock can cause the infant to roll and become entrapped or wedged against the hammock’s fabric and/or mattress pad, resulting in a suffocation hazard.”